edemaine/cocreate/doc/README.md

 Selecting objects (by clicking on them or dragging a rectangle) is unaffected by grid snapping.

+Cocreate remembers the last choice you made for this setting on each board (via the browser's local storage), so you can quickly resume drawing in the same style as before.

 ### <img src="icons/clipboard-link.svg" width="18" alt="Share Link Icon"> Share Link

 This button aims to make it easy to share the link to this Cocreate